 Fraud Prevention

 Identifying fraud is sometimes easier said than done.
-To help avoid becoming a target, familiarize yourself with these common types of scams:
+To help avoid becoming a target, familiarize yourself with these common types of scams and learn about ways to avoid falling victim.

+Smishing is a form of phishing conducted via text messages.
+Scammers send deceptive texts that appear to be from reputable sources, in a similar attempt to convince recipients into revealing personal information.
 Fraudulent text messages will attempt to create urgency and coerce you to click on links or take action before carefully reading the message.
-Always take the time to review a text message and watch for:

 Phone scams are one of the top ways fraudsters scam people out of money.
 Sometimes their only goal is to steal your information — don't give it to them!
 Here are some ways to help protect yourself against phone scams: